ErikKalkoken/janice/README.md

 ## Key Features

 - Browse through a JSON document in classic tree structure
+- JSON files can be opened via file dialog, from clipboard or drag-and-drop
-- Ability to view large JSON files (>100MB, >1M elements)
+- Supports viewing very large JSON files (>100MB, >10M elements)
+- Search for keys in the document
-- Ability to export segments of a JSON file into a new file
+- Export segments of a JSON file into a new file
+- Copy values to clipboard
 - Single executable file, no installation required
 - Desktop app that runs on Windows, Linux and macOS (experimental)
 - Automatic dark and light mode
-- JSON files can be opened via file dialog, from clipboard or drag-and-drop

 ## Screenshots